-The DR2 Program engages with a variety of partners and stakeholders to promote understanding of the need for and importance of disaster research response.
+The DR2 Program engages with a variety of partners to promote the need for and importance of disaster research and response.
 Collective actions can improve national and global capacity to collect timely data and conduct studies in response to disasters and public health emergencies.
-The translation of knowledge from such studies into policies and interventions will strengthen recovery, reduce adverse health impacts, and build resilience, especially in vulnerable populations.

 The DR2 Environmental Health Sciences Network